git-town/git-town/website/src/stacked-changes.md

 Git Town supports stacked changes naturally as part of its bigger picture about branch ancestry.

-As an example, let's say we want to add a new feature to an existing codebase.
+## Example

+Let's say we want to add a new feature to an existing codebase.
 Before we can do that cleanly, we need to get the code base ready:

 1. Make the architecture more flexible so that we can add the new feature in a clean way.